Sex matters: Why guys recognize cars and women recognize birds best

 Discovery of the sex effect in object recognition also casts doubt on several studies that claim an individual's ability to recognize faces is largely independent of his or her ability to recognize objects.

-This is an illustration of gender differences in object recognition.
-Credit: Julie Turner, Vanderbilt University"Face recognition abilities are exciting to study because they have been found to have a clear genetic basis," said Gauthier, "and many studies conclude that abilities in face recognition are not predicted by abilities in object recognition.
+"Face recognition abilities are exciting to study because they have been found to have a clear genetic basis," said Gauthier, "and many studies conclude that abilities in face recognition are not predicted by abilities in object recognition.
 But this is usually based on comparing faces to only one object category for men and women."

 It took the multi-category analysis to reveal that face recognition abilities are correlated to the ability to recognize different object categories for men and women.
 For example, men who are better at recognizing vehicles also tend to be better at recognizing faces, while women who are better at recognizing living things tend to be better at recognizing faces.